Gonpachiro-Kun/Web-Development-Course/README.md

 ## Coding Exercises

 This section will have all the codes that were taught in the section

+## Visit https://gonpachiro-kun.github.io/Web-Development-Course/ to check out the websites of the codes provided here

 ### Note that the codes of those sections are not uploaded which do not have programs or projects in them